 - You must enroll here with a specific airline to be eligible for this rebate.

-- For full details about what types of purchases work to earn these rebates, see: Amex Airline Fee Reimbursements.
+- For full details on which types of purchases qualify for these rebates, see: Amex Airline Fee Reimbursements.
 What still works?
-Here are a couple specific examples of how to get credit when buying airfare (assuming you picked this airline as your preferred airline):
+Here are a couple of specific examples of how to get credit when buying airfare (assuming you picked this airline as your preferred airline):

 - Delta: If you have any Delta e-credits or gift cards that are smaller than the amount of the ticket you want to buy, you can buy a ticket with a combination of e-credit/gift card plus credit card.
-If you do so, the part of the ticket on the credit card will look like a fee and should be reimbursed (up to the max amount of your annual rebate).
-For example, if you have a $50 Delta gift card and you apply it to a ticket costing $325, you can pay the remaining $275 with your Platinum card and you may get $200 back if you picked Delta as your preferred airline and if haven’t yet used your rebate this year.
+If you do so, the part of the ticket charged to the credit card will appear as a fee and should be reimbursed (up to the maximum amount of your annual rebate).
+For example, if you have a $50 Delta gift card and you apply it to a ticket costing $325, you can pay the remaining $275 with your Platinum card, and you may get $200 back if you picked Delta as your preferred airline and if you haven’t yet used your rebate this year

 Tips: